anwita25boe10036-sudo/VITYARTHI-CSA-PROJECT-ANW/README.md

 Download and install Python from: https://www.python.org/downloads/

 Step 2: Download the Project
-Clone the repository from GitHub: https://github.com/sartha-cmyk/Spam-Mail-Protection.git
+Clone the repository from GitHub:(https://github.com/anwita25boe10036-sudo/VITYARTHI-CSA-PROJECT-ANW)

-Go to project folder:cd spam-mail-protection
+Go to project folder:cd ANWITA DWIVEDI

 Step 3: Run the Program
-python spam_mail_protection.py The program will start and show the menu
+python ANWITA DWIVEDI.py The program will start and show the menu

 ## How to use :-